omergoktas/async/README.md

 # Async

-Basic utility library based on Qt/C++ that runs a function asynchronously in a separate thread which may also be part of a thread pool and returns a QFuture object that will eventually let you handle the results of that function call.
+Basic utility library based on Qt/C++ that runs a function asynchronously in a separate thread which may also be part of a thread pool and returns a QFuture object that will eventually let you handle the results (states) of that function call.
+It supports pause/resume/cancel functionality for a task running on a thread.
+It also supports instant progress reporting via QFutureWatcher class.
+You can use Qt's signal/slot mechanism to catch those progress changes happens on your worker thread from the main thread.

 > C++14 needed